DmytroHalai/Object261/README.md

-This is a project of team "Object 261"
+This is a project of team "Object 261".

+This project was created by Andrii Solomka, Halai Dmytro, Tkachenko Zenoviia and Yuriev Illia